FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 ## Coordinators

-Per default the FDB operator will try to select the best fitting podNames to be coordinators.
+Per default the FDB operator will try to select the best fitting processes to be coordinators.
-Depending on the requirements the operator can be configured to either prefer or exclude specific podNames.
+Depending on the requirements the operator can be configured to either prefer or exclude specific processes.
 The number of coordinators is currently a hardcoded mechanism based on the [following algorithm](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/v0.49.2/api/v1beta1/foundationdbcluster_types.go#L1500-L1508):

 ```go